Introduction

 Step-by-Step Guide to Shipping Foodstuff Abroad

-Step 1: Choose the Right Food Items
+Step 1: Pick the Right Food Items

-- Long shelf life
+- Have a long shelf life

-Step 2: Package Properly
+Step 2: Package Like a Pro

 Packaging Tips: